MC Fashion Co., Ltd.

 Furthermore, to realize a sustainable society, we promote “sustainability efforts” utilizing “SDGs” to solve social issues through our business.

-MC Fashion implements the following three policies for the purpose of fulfilling the social responsibilities.
+MC Fashion implements the following policies for the purpose of fulfilling the social responsibilities.

 Human Rights Policy